Luodian/Otter/docs/OtterHD.md

 We introduce OtterHD-8B, a multimodal model fine-tuned from Fuyu-8B to facilitate a more fine-grained interpretation of high-resolution visual input without requiring a vision encoder.
 OtterHD-8B also supports flexible input sizes at test time, ensuring adaptability to diverse inference budgets.

 We improve the native HuggingFace implementation of Fuyu-8B is highly unoptimized with [FlashAttention-2](https://github.com/Dao-AILab/flash-attention) and other fused operators including fused layernorm, fused square ReLU, and fused rotary positional embedding.
 Fuyu's simplified architecture facilitates us to do this in a fairly convenient way.
 As illustrated in the following, the modifications substantially enhance GPU utilization and training throughput.
+Checkout the details at [here](src/otter_ai/models/fuyu/modeling_fuyu.py)

 <p align="center" width="100%">
 <img src="https://i.postimg.cc/c43PkMqC/tokens-throughput.png"  width="80%" height="80%">